 Open for entries from 12 May 2023 (closing Sunday 11 June 2023).

 The Northern Illustration Prize is one part of The Northern Festival of Illustration, a biennial celebration of all that is great about the diverse world of illustration.

-In 2019 The Prize attracted hundreds of entries from 6 continents.
-This time around we have invited entries from:
+In 2019 and 2021 The Prize attracted hundreds of entries from 6 continents.

-· Emerging illustrators in the first two years of their career
+- Emerging illustrators in the first five years of their career

 The Northern Illustration Prize is the creation of The Northern School of Art and is a collaboration with The Association of Illustrators.

 The Northern Festival of Illustration was founded in 2015 by The Northern School of Art as a major showcase for the talent of illustrators across print, digital, product design and many other fields – aiming to open eyes to the rewarding and diverse careers open to young people.
 It is supported by Arts Council England with National Lottery funds.